socalswami17/fancycrets/README.md

 * each getting variations of many (over 30) similar secrets from runtime env vars,
 * (some variations requiring more formatting power than go templating),
 * to a few (dev, preprod, prod) multi-tenant kubernetes/argo user environments,
-* while remaining a cluster "user", not "administrator" (i.e. without defining a crd)
+* while remaining a cluster "user", not "administrator" (i.e. without defining a CRD)

 In this way, I could get away with managing only four actual "normalized" secrets (e.g. "common", "dev", "preprod", and "prod", sync'ed from hashicorp vault using external-secrets), and ~30 sets of secret annotation specs,